Office of Program Policy Analysis and Government Accountability

 7. University Access Rate (Percent of Undergraduates with a Pell Grant)

-9. Two-Year Graduation Rate for FCS Associate in Arts Transfer Students plus either Academic Progress Rate for 2nd Year Retention for FTIC (first time in college students) with a Pell Grant (Florida Polytechnic University only) or Six-Year Graduation Rate for Students Who Are Awarded a Pell Grant in Their First Year (all other universities)
+9. Three-Year Graduation Rate for FCS Associate in Arts Transfer Students plus either Academic Progress Rate for 2nd Year Retention for FTIC (first time in college students) with a Pell Grant (Florida Polytechnic University only) or Six-Year Graduation Rate for Students Who Are Awarded a Pell Grant in Their First Year (all other universities)

 For the tenth metric, the Board of Trustees of each university chooses a metric from the remaining metrics in the Accountability Plans that are applicable to the mission of that university.